Here’s Why Bipolar Screening Tests May Be Helpful For You

 • Bipolar I: This is generally diagnosed when a patient has had at least one manic episode that could potentially be preceded or followed by hypomanic or major depressive episodes.
 In certain cases, mania may trigger a break from reality, which is generally clinically known as psychosis.

-• Cyclothymic Disorder: This type of bipolar disorder may be diagnosed when a patient has had at least two years of many periods of hypomania symptoms, which can occur alongside periods of depressive symptoms.
+• Cyclothymic disorder: This type of bipolar disorder may be diagnosed when a patient has had at least two years of many periods of hypomania symptoms, which can occur alongside periods of depressive symptoms.

 Proper diagnosis should generally be sought by a clinician (such as a psychiatrist) before any sort of treatment is considered.
 Doing this can offer you a higher quality of life and a better overall treatment experience.

-What is mania (or hypomania?)
+What is mania (and hypomania)?

 Each type of bipolar disorder can be classified by periods of mania or hypomania.
 Simply put, mania and hypomania are generally considered to be the “highs” of bipolar disorder, though symptoms of the disorder during these periods can be much more complex.

-Per recent research coming out of Europe, researchers have affirmed that “Hypomania and mania are periods of over-active and excited behavior that can have a significant impact on your day-to-day life.
+Per recent research coming out of Europe, researchers have affirmed that “hypomania and mania are periods of overactive and excited behavior that can have a significant impact on your day-to-day life.
 Hypomania is a milder version of mania that lasts for a short period (usually a few days).
-Mania is a more severe form that lasts for a longer period (a week or more)”.
+Mania is a more severe form that lasts for a longer period (a week or more).”

 Common symptoms of mania or hypomania might include: